donatienLeray/bmofetch/README.md

   - [Input suported by bmosay.sh](#input-suported-by-bmosaysh)

 ## Description
-A neofetch theme inspired by the BMO character from Adventure Time with a cowsay like speech bubble.\
+A neofetch theme inspired by BMO from Adventure Time with a cowsay like speech bubble.\
 you can find the complete neofetch-themes repository at:\
 https://github.com/Chick2D/neofetch-themes/blob/main/small/bmofetch/